skywall34/trip_tracker/README.md

-# Trip Tracker Backend
+# Trip Tracker Project (Mia's Trips)

 GO Version: 1.23.5

+This project started as a side project to build a simple travel website for one particular user.
+What started as a simple CRUD app is now expanding to become a fantastic learning experience and passion project to understand deploying production ready application in Golang/HTMX.

-This backend application is written in Go and provides API endpoints for managing trips.
-The backend uses the built-in `net/http` package for handling HTTP requests and maintains a map of trips in memory.
+This application is written in Go/HTMX/Templ and runs an application for managing trips.
+The backend uses the built-in `net/http` package for handling HTTP requests and maintains the trips in a `sqlite` database.
+The application also uses a real time API for flight/airport information in the future and allowing the user to create/edit/delete trips.

 ## Resources